 -Practice mindfulness meditation to help you deal with intrusive thoughts.

--Challenge your dysfunctional beliefs about OCD and life using cognitive-behavioural therapy (CBT).
+-Challenge your dysfunctional beliefs about OCD and life using cognitive-behavioral therapy (CBT).

 -Fear of germs or contamination